appgardenstudios/hyaline/www/content/articles/purpose.md

 ![Grouping your Goals](./_img/purpose-goals.svg)

 Now that we've grouped our people into personas, we now need to group our goals into objectives at about the same level of granularity.
 TODO

+format, layout, structure of documentation commonly flows out of your objectives.
+See diataxis

 </div>